michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-01-introduction.md

 ## What Makes This Different from Traditional Teaching?

-Traditional HR education often focuses on **product**—the final answer, the correct policy, the right theoretical framework.
+Traditional HR education often focuses on **product**,the final answer, the correct policy, the right theoretical framework.
 Students write essays, complete exams, and submit reports that demonstrate they *know* things.

-But HR professional work is about **process**—the methodology of how you investigate a complaint, the approach you take in a negotiation, the steps you follow to ensure fair dismissal, the communication style you use to de-escalate conflict.
+But HR professional work is about **process**,the methodology of how you investigate a complaint, the approach you take in a negotiation, the steps you follow to ensure fair dismissal, the communication style you use to de-escalate conflict.

 **AI allows us to assess and teach process, not just product.**